dgru/how_we_work/working_agreement.md

 - Assume competence in our community
 5. Give credit, take responsibility
 - Celebrate success, in yourself and the community.
-- If you see a problem, be forthcoming and try t0 find a solution.
+- If you see a problem, be forthcoming and try to find a solution.
 - If you make a mistake, be honest and open.
 6. Facilitate a diverse environment
 - Be open to others perspectives, engage with them, and be willing to revise your own.